 GR is an ecosystem in transition from a tussock tundra topped by a thick organic layer to a grassland with dense tillers.
 At the same time, the mean water table during the growing season has been lowered.
-These shifts also change in which soil horizon carbon is primarily accumulated, with stronger accumulation in deeper soil layers, as observed by Hofstede and Rossenaar (1995) and Pucheta et al. (2004).
-The decay of the remnants of tussocks, as well as the decomposition of large carbon pools in the now drier organic topsoil, contribute to the observed high ecosystem respiration rates.
-These fluxes, however, will probably decrease in the future, leading to decreasing rates of R{eco} and therefore increased NEE.
+These shifts may lead to a change in which soil horizon carbon is primarily accumulated, with stronger accumulation in deeper soil layers, as observed by Hofstede and Rossenaar (1995) and Pucheta et al. (2004).
+The decay of the remnants of tussocks, as well as the decomposition of large carbon pools in the now drier organic topsoil, may contribute to the high ecosystem respiration rates observed.
+These fluxes, however, have the potential to decrease in the future, leading to decreasing rates of R{eco} and therefore increased NEE.

 In contrast to the current situation in most circum-Arctic ecosystems, Pleistocene Park exhibits a high diversity of herbivores that are absent from the landscape elsewhere.
-Previous studies indicated that herbivore diversity leads to a more balanced use of food plants (Chang et al., 2018, 2020; Larter and Nagy, 2001; Sitters et al., 2020; Cromsigt et al., 2018) and correlates with increased carbon uptake and soil carbon storage (Chang et al., 2018, 2020; Sitters et al., 2020).
-While such shifts yet have to be shown for permafrost ecosystems, first observations in Pleistocene Park hint at positive long-term effects of big herbivore introduction on carbon sequestration.
-These insights, and also questions emerging from ongoing studies, call for future research concerning the influence of big herbivores on the carbon balance of permafrost ecosystems, with a focus on long-term, year-round monitoring.
+Previous studies have indicated that herbivore diversity leads to a more balanced use of food plants (Chang et al., 2018, 2020; Larter and Nagy, 2001; Sitters et al., 2020; Cromsigt et al., 2018) and correlates with increased carbon uptake and soil carbon storage (Chang et al., 2018, 2020; Sitters et al., 2020).
+While such shifts have yet to be shown for permafrost ecosystems, the first observations in Pleistocene Park hint at positive long-term effects of big herbivore introduction on carbon sequestration.
+These insights and also questions emerging from ongoing studies call for future research concerning the influence of big herbivores on the carbon balance of permafrost ecosystems, with a focus on long-term, yearround monitoring.